 I have previously highlighted in recent blogs the fast-moving nature of artificial intelligence (AI) and machine learning (ML) in nearly all areas of business.
 These are Hard Trend future certainties that by no measure are slowing down.

 And as my Anticipatory Organization® Learning System teaches many business leaders, C-suite executives, and managers alike: thinking exponentially about any digitally disruptive factors within and outside of your industry and how to implement them specifically at your business or organization is a must.
+The Three Digital Accelerators drive disruptive technology.

 Being a Positive Disruptor Can Be Costly, But Being Disrupted Is Worse